andywalton7/sdk-test/source/includes/_allocate_using_default_rules.md

 Once the request is received, PRO takes each consignment in turn and allocates it to the cheapest eligible carrier, based on your default rules.
 It then returns an array of Allocation Summaries, one for each allocated consignment.

 <aside class="note">
-  For full reference information on the <strong>Allocate Using Default Rules</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateUsingDefaultRules">Allocate Using Default Rules API Reference</a></strong>.
+  For full reference information on the <strong>Allocate Using Default Rules</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateUsingDefaultRules">Allocate Using Default Rules</a></strong> page of the API reference.
 </aside>

 > Example Allocate Using Default Rules Request